-Our primary source for elementary math education is Everyday Math, an exemplary program developed at the University of Chicago.
+Our primary source for elementary math education is Singapore Math, an exemplary program based on the national math curriculum in Singapore.
 Our primary resource for preschool mathematics comes from Creative Curriculum, created by Diane Trister Dodge, founder and president of Teaching Strategies, Inc.